Gun fu: Spread to the United States

-The popularity of John Woo films, and the heroic bloodshed genre in general, in the U.S. helped give the gun fu style greater visibility.
+The popularity of John Woo films, and the heroic bloodshed genre in general, in the U.S. helped give gun fu greater visibility.
+Some of the earliest Hollywood productions not directed by Woo that adopted the style were Desperado (1995) and The Replacement Killers (1998), the latter starring Chow Yun-fat.

-The success of The Matrix helped to popularize and develop the style in the U.S. One classic gun fu move consists of reloading two pistols simultaneously by releasing the empty magazines, pointing the guns to the ground, dropping two fresh magazines out of one's jacket sleeves, or strapped to one's legs, into the guns, and then carrying on shooting.
-In Equilibrium (2002) the law enforcement responsible for handling "Sense Crime" are trained in gun kata to gain an advantage in their raids on armed opponents.
-In the film Bulletproof Monk (2003), The Monk With No Name (portrayed by Chow Yun-fat) empties two pistols, ejects the magazines and spins to kick the empty magazines at his assailants.
+The success of The Matrix (1999) helped to popularize and develop the style in the U.S. One classic gun fu move consists of reloading two pistols simultaneously by releasing the empty magazines, pointing the guns to the ground, dropping two fresh magazines out of one's jacket sleeves, or strapped to one's legs, into the guns, and then carrying on shooting.
+The style is also featured, albeit in a small way and with the assistance of gadgets, in Lara Croft: Tomb Raider (2001).
+In Equilibrium (2002), the law enforcement responsible for handling "Sense Crime" are trained in "gun kata" to gain an advantage in their raids on armed opponents.
+In the film Bulletproof Monk (2003), The Monk With No Name (portrayed by Yun-fat) empties two pistols, ejects the magazines and spins to kick the empty magazines at his assailants.
 This was parodied in an episode of Brooklyn Nine-Nine (Season 1, Episode 19 "Tactical Village").
-The style is also featured (albeit in a small way and with the assistance of gadgets) in the Lara Croft: Tomb Raider movies.
+Underworld (2003) brought The Matrix's aesthetic from the cyberpunk subgenre into the dark fantasy realm, including its gunplay.
 In Wanted (2008), assassins belonging to The Fraternity possess the skill of "bending" bullets around obstacles; in a gunfight early in the film, one assassin knocks another bullet out of the air with his own round.
-In X-Men Origins: Wolverine (2009), Agent Zero (Daniel Henney) reloads his handguns by throwing them into the air and catching them with the magazines he's holding in his hands.
+In X-Men Origins: Wolverine (2009), Agent Zero (Daniel Henney) reloads his handguns by throwing them into the air and catching them with the magazines he is holding in his hands.

 In the 2010 film Kick-Ass, the character Hit Girl, played by Chloë Grace Moretz, frequently uses gun fu.
-In the 2012 film Django Unchained, the climactic shootout in Candieland is inspired by John Woo, replicating scenes from The Killer shot-by-shot.
+In the 2012 film Django Unchained, the climactic shootout in Candieland is inspired by John Woo, replicating scenes from his 1989 classic The Killer shot-by-shot.
 The 2013 G.I.
-Joe: Retaliation also featured gun fu in the climactic fight between Roadblock and Firefly.
-Gun fu is also heavily featured in the John Wick franchise, as well as the 2015 film Kingsman: The Secret Service.
+Joe: Retaliation utilized gun fu in the climactic fight between Roadblock and Firefly.
+The style is also heavily featured in 2014's John Wick, as well as 2015's Kingsman: The Secret Service.

-A gun fu sequence involving Chris Redfield and Glenn Arias is also featured in the 2017 CGI film Resident Evil: Vendetta.
+A gun fu sequence involving Chris Redfield and Glenn Arias is showcased in the 2017 CGI film Resident Evil: Vendetta.
 Although produced in Japan, the Resident Evil franchise takes the majority of its inspiration from American horror and action cinema.